 If you have been the victim of a car accident and suffered injuries, you may be entitled to financial compensation.
 However, insurance companies often do whatever they can to prevent or limit the amount of compensation you receive from them.
 In order to protect your rights and receive fair compensation, you need to be informed of what can hurt your accident claim.
 At Warner, Sechrest & Butts, P.A., we can provide you with a car accident attorney Gainesville, FL, residents can count on.

-6 Common Mistakes to Avoid When Filing A Claim
+6 Common Mistakes To Avoid When Filing A Claim

 1. Not Seeking Medical Attention

 After an accident, it is important to seek medical attention even if you feel fine.
 Many injuries are not immediately apparent but could be discovered and treated by the doctor before they cause more serious complications.
 Failing to seek immediate medical attention could put your health at risk and potentially reduce your compensation.
-It’s possible that you may not realize you have been injured until it’s too late to file claim, so you should always see a doctor and have a medical report on file after an accident.
+It’s possible that you may not realize you have been injured until it’s too late to file a claim, so you should always see a doctor and have a medical report on file after an accident.

-2. Failing to Obtain a Police Report
+2. Failing To Obtain A Police Report

 After being involved in a car accident, you should call 911 to request a police officer to respond.
 Once the police arrive they will fill out a Traffic Collision Report with valuable observations and witness statements about the accident.
 You may then obtain a copy to give to your attorney for use in your case.

-3. Not Getting a Permanent Impairment Rating
+3. Not Getting A Permanent Impairment Rating

 Many car accident victims experience lingering pain from their injuries years after the accident.
 These injuries can make it difficult to walk, run, sit, lift objects, and even perform your job duties.
 Therefore, if you experience residual pain or physical problems from your injuries it is important to ask your doctor to evaluate you for a permanent impairment rating.
 A documented rating can serve as strong evidence for your claim.

-4. Failing to Disclose Information
+4. Failing To Disclose Information

 If your car accident aggravated a pre-existing medical condition or injury, you should not keep it hidden from your doctor, attorney, or the insurance company.
 A previous injury will not prevent you from receiving compensation but failing to disclose information can.

-5. Giving a Record Statement
+5. Giving A Record Statement

-It is important to remember that an insurance companies will likely do everything in its power to limit the amount of compensation it must provide for you.
+It is important to remember that insurance companies will likely do everything in its power to limit the amount of compensation it must provide for you.
 This means that if you are contacted by an insurance adjuster, he or she is working to benefit the insurance company, not you.
 Before speaking to an insurance adjuster, consult with your attorney.

-6. Not Seeking a Car Accident Lawyer
+6. Not Seeking A Car Accident Lawyer